trillek-team/trillek-computer/README.md

 ### RNG (Random Number Generator)
 Is a basic device that writing to it, sets the RNG seed, and reading from it, gets a 32 bit random number.
+Simply reading a dword from 0x11E040 gets a 32 bit random number.
+Writing to the same address, setups the ramdom seed.

 ### Beeper
 Simple basic Beeper with similar functionality to the IBM PC speaker or